cheapsteak/react-transition-group-plus/README.md

 ReactTransitionGroup has a few shortcomings

-- **The first `componentWillEnter` and `componentWillLeave` are _always_ called at the same time.**
+- **Different components' `componentWillEnter` and `componentWillLeave` can only occur simultaneously.**
   This becomes a problem if you want to have a transition where you want the incoming component's entrance animation to happen only after the outgoing component's exit animation has finished, or vice versa.

-- **Transitions can't be interrupted**.
+- **The same component's transitions can't be interrupted**.
   Once a component's `componentWillEnter` is called, calls to the same component's `componentWillLeave` will be deferred until the enter animation finishes
-  This problem becomes apparent for page transitions and carousels.
+  This problem becomes apparent for page transitions and carousels, when something that's entering might need to immediately exit.

 TransitionGroupPlus builds upon ReactTransitionGroup's existing code and solves these problems.

 ### Demo
 See a comparative [demo](http://cheapsteak.github.com/react-transition-group-plus/).